Eagle Square, Abuja: National Ceremonies

-Eagle Square is used as the main venue for the Independence Day parade and the Swearing-in Ceremony of the President of Nigeria.
+Eagle Square is used as the main venue for the Independence Day and Armed Forces Remembrance Day parade as well as the presidential inauguration of the President of Nigeria.
 Since its completion, it has also hosted a number of political rallies, religious programmes, musical concerts, and award ceremonies.
+On 27 April 2023, the Nigerian Army conducted the largest Presentation of Colours in the Commonwealth on Eagle Square, issuing 53 new colors to preexisting units an 28 colors to newly established units 81 colours being issued).